 To see change, there needs to be a cultural shift that begins at the hospital level.
 Becoming Mental Health First Aid trained says to your fellow Associates that you care, and you are there for them if they need help,” said Lori.
 “We see this compassion in the care our professionals provide to pets each day – this training is one way our Associates can begin to show this same compassion to one another.”

-BluePearl introduced its Veterinary Social Work Program into its hospitals in 2018.
-Today, BluePearl’s Health + Well-being Team consists of seven regional veterinary social workers, a former emergency veterinarian and wellness trainer, and a nationally recognized veterinary technician and wellness trainer.
+BluePearl introduced its Veterinary Social Work program into its hospitals in 2018.
+Today, BluePearl’s Health and Well-Being Team consists of regional veterinary social workers, a former emergency veterinarian and wellness trainer, and a nationally recognized veterinary technician and wellness trainer.
 BluePearl hopes to have 200 Mental Health First Aid trained Wellness Ambassadors in its practices by the end of 2022.